 Constructive Alignment, a term coined by John Biggs (Biggs, 1999) is one of the most influential ideas in higher education.
-It is the underpinning concept behind the current requirements for programme specification, declarations of Intended Learning Outcomes (ILOs) and assessment criteria, and the use of criterion based assessment.
 Selecting Technologies.
 This page helps you choose among various technologies (not just LMSs) using two approaches: examples of learning outcomes, the kinds of learning activities that could achieve those outcomes, and how those activities could be supported by various learning technologies examples of the tools you may be interested in using and the types of activities and learning outcomes that are likely to be relevant.

 Table 1: Sample learning outcomes, rationales and activities The following table provides examples of learning outcomes, the kinds of learning activities that promote those outcomes, and how the activities could be supported by learning technologies.
 Choosing the Best Technology.
 UAF eLearning Instructor Training Online Grow Skills Share your resources or thoughts with us.

 Use #iTeach as your tag!
 Choosing the Best Technology Print Friendly.
 Constructing Learning Outcomes.
 Learning outcomes explicitly state what we want students to know, understand, or be able to do as a result of completing their chosen course.